Saving Us: A Climate Scientist's Insight for Hope and Healing in a Divided World

 - 💥 300+ people added this to wishlists

-This book demystifies the climate crisis, as it explains how global warming is not just a distant threat but an imminent reality.
+This book demystifies the climate crisis, explaining how global warming is not just a distant threat but an imminent reality that we must face collectively.
 It goes beyond mere statistics, providing practical strategies to engage in climate conversations effectively.
 Hayhoe delves into the psychology of communication, making it accessible for even those new to climate science.

 Whether you are an educator, a scientist, or just someone who cares deeply about the planet, this book serves as an invaluable resource.
 It is pragmatic yet uplifting, equipping readers with both the data and the emotional tools needed to engage others meaningfully in the climate conversation.